polterguy/lizzie/docs/introduction.md

 ```

 In our above example, we have created a `Binder` with only one single function
-available for Lizzie, which of course is our `+` function.
+available for Lizzie, which is our `+` function.
 Anything you try
 to do besides invoking `+` will throw an exception, because it doesn't contain
-any other functions besides `+`.
+any other functions.
 This gives you complete control over
 what a piece of Lizzie code is legally allowed to do, and allows you to for
 instance evaluate _"insecure"_ code in a highly restricted context, which does
 not have access to negatively modify the state of your server/client in any